 Oak Grove Family & Cosmetic Dentistry provides restorative options for patients with missing teeth.
 Missing teeth can affect your overall smile and how your bite pattern functions.
-If you don’t replace a missing tooth, you’ll develop other issues like shifting teeth.
-You can also develop a TMJ disorder.
+If you don’t replace a missing tooth, you’ll develop other issues like shifting teeth or TMJ.
+Dr. Chavala Harris is your local restorative dentist in Durham, NC, who can replace one or more missing teeth with a custom dental bridge.
+She can renew your smile with a durable and natural-looking tooth replacement.

 Restoring Your Smile with a Dental Bridge in Durham, NC

-Your journey begins with a friendly consultation and exam.
-Dr. Chavala Harris will carefully evaluate your oral health, take necessary X-rays, and make sure the teeth adjacent to the gap are strong enough to support your new bridge.
+Your restorative journey begins with a friendly consultation and exam.
+Dr. Chavala Harris will carefully evaluate your oral health, take any necessary X-rays, and ensure the teeth adjacent to the gap are strong enough to support your new bridge.
 These supporting teeth, known as abutment teeth, will provide a solid foundation.

 Dental Bridge FAQs

 A dental bridge can replace many consecutive missing teeth, but there’s more to them than that.
-Learn more about modern bridges below.
+Read answers to common questions about dental bridges in Durham, NC.

 What are the different types of dental bridges?